 - Read the syllabus in its entirety to determine if this is the right course for you. (link below)

-- Write and submit a one page essay (single spaced) stating that you have read the syllabus and describe a) why you want to take the course, and b) how it would contribute to your interests and/or professional goals.
+- Write a brief essay expressing interest and upload to the DUML Travel Course Qualtrics (single spaced) stating that you have read the syllabus and describe a) why you want to take the course, and b) how it would contribute to your interests and/or professional goals.
 I also want to know what is your level of experience camping in remote isolated places, with little privacy, and primitive facilities, and how comfortable you are in and around boats.
 Also, state what is your level of swimming proficiency and whether you are trained on wilderness first aid.
-Send your essay to email@example.com.
-Essays will be considered confidential and only read by the instructor.

-Block D: Biology and Conservation of Sea Turtles – Puerto Rico & St. Croix
+Block D: Biology and Conservation of Sea Turtles – Puerto Rico and/or St. Croix, Spring 2023

 BIOLOGY 375A.
-BIOLOGY AND CONSERVATION OF SEA TURTLES (PUERTO RICO & ST. CROIX)
+BIOLOGY AND CONSERVATION OF SEA TURTLES (PUERTO RICO and ST. CROIX)